mbsctech/chainio-docker/README.md

 You must manually use docker login & push to push to dockerhub.

 You start the container with a terminal by running `docker run -i -t <container name> /bin/bash`

+# Deployment

+Login as `chainioadmin`:

+`docker login -u chainioadmin`

+You can find the credentials in lastpass if it is shared with you.

+First build the image via docker build:

+eg: `docker build lambda/nodejs16.20 -t chainio/lambda-ci-nodejs16.20`

+Then push the image to docker hub:

+`docker push chainio/lambda-ci-nodejs16.20`